Budgeting For Success: Managing HOA Dues Increases

 Looking for more ways to adjust your budget in light of rising costs?
 Watch: Ask the Experts Video: Budget Planning

-Renegotiating contracts can also help offset costs.
-Providing your current vendors with lower bids from other vendors may encourage them to meet or even beat their prices.
-It is also possible for associations to save money by reviewing and identifying hidden credit card fees or charges as well as paying the total amount due upfront to avoid interest fees.
+Associations can also save money by reviewing and identifying hidden fees or charges on their credit cards while paying the total amount due upfront to avoid interest charges.
 Buying supplies from big box retailers like Costco – which can be less expensive than traditional industry suppliers – is another way to save on costs.

-There is one area where communities should exercise caution when it comes to cost-cutting, and that is the area related to staffing.
-If your association is considering reducing staff hours or resident-facing staff to save money, you may want to reconsider.
+Of the different cost-cutting opportunities available, there is one area where communities should exercise caution, and that is the area related to staff.
+Associations considering reducing resident-facing, maintenance and cleaning staff or staff hours to save money may want to reconsider.